Disvster/printf/to-do.md

 # To Do list

+`23/04`

+- document flag hierarchy and specify behaviours and synergies;
+- create struct with flags stored maybe?
+- see git group project;

+---

 Understand and document printf's behaviour.
 Mainly how it handles wrong input and how flags work.

 create a function that parses(?) through the string as soon as a '%' sign is found and: